 You also have to climb “The Nest” observation tower.
-Up almost 100 feet in the air, it offers 360° panoramic views of the rainforest, Arenal Volcano, and the Tilarán Mountain Range.
+Up almost 100 feet (30 meters) in the air, it offers 360° panoramic views of the rainforest, Arenal Volcano, and the Tilarán Mountain Range.

 If you want a guide and a few extra perks, this tour includes transportation and a professional guide to help you spot wildlife and learn about the area.
 You’ll still get to explore the rainforest trails, but you’ll also have the chance to soak in a natural hot springs pool and get a volcanic mud facial and cocktail afterward.

 Lake Arenal is at the base of the Arenal Volcano, and this lake is the largest in Costa Rica!
 The lake provides hydroelectric power generation for the country and is a popular lake for all kinds of water activities.
 You’ll want to get out on this lake while you’re here!

 For a relaxing evening on the water, this sunset cruise lets you drift on Lake Arenal and soak in the magnificent views.
 It includes snacks and Costa Rican moonshine to sip as the sky changes colors in the evening.
 Please note, this tour does not include transport.